zhangrengang/SubPhaser/README.md

                         assignments are expected to change) [default=False]

 Cluster:
-  Options for cluster to phase
+  Options for clustering to phase

   -nsg INT              Number of subgenomes (>1) [default: auto] -replicates INT       Number of replicates for bootstrap [default=1000]